Skip to main content

 Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), lodging, public transit stipend, local research assistants/translators to assist students with research, in-country excursions, and international health insurance coverage.

-Does not include airfare (typically $900–1,500 from U.S. to South Korea), passport and visa, vaccinations (if needed), meals, personal expenses, personal travel, and additional research expenses not covered by the program.
+Does not include airfare (typically $900–1,500 from the US to South Korea), passport and visa, vaccinations (if needed), meals, personal expenses, personal travel, or additional research expenses not covered by the program.

 Scroll NAVY BIG-01.svg